What Is Dyshidrotic Eczema? - Gladskin

 That’s why it’s crucial to take action to reduce itching.
 Many people who have eczema find that applying a cold compress can help reduce itch.

 To create a cold compress, run a washcloth under cold water until moistened.
 Remove any excess water, and apply the homemade compress to your eczema patch.
 You can repeat this process as often throughout the day as needed.
-You may also find it helpful to soak your hands or feet in cold water for 10 to 15 minutes.

 3. Avoid Triggers